 We have a new name!
 The Neighborhood Intervention Program is now Youth Justice and Prevention (YJP)!
 We have changed our name to be more reflective of the services we offer as well as the population we serve.
 Beginning in 2017 and ending in 2020, all Youth Justice Units consolidated into one building, located on N. Sherman Avenue.

 The Balanced and Restorative Justice (BARJ) Model suggests that in response to crime we need to focus on three goals:

-In focusing on these three goals, Social Workers assess youth referred for law violations and make recommendations about to the court system partners about how to best address the youth’s needs.
+In focusing on these three goals, Social Workers assess youth referred for law violations and make recommendations to the court system partners about how to best address the youth’s needs.
 A variety of programming, via both in-house and purchase of service providers is available to address individual needs.
-While developed initially as in intervention strategy, many of the BARJ are consistent with the best research and practices in preventing delinquent behavior.
+While developed initially as in intervention strategy, many of the BARJ principles are consistent with the best research and practices in preventing delinquent behavior.

 Evidence-based practice (EBP) is the objective, balanced, and responsible use of current research and the best available data to guide policy and practice decisions, such that outcomes for consumers are improved.
 Used originally in the health care and social science fields, evidence-based practice focuses on approaches demonstrated to be effective through empirical research rather than through anecdote or professional experience alone.

 An evidence-based approach involves an ongoing, critical review of research literature to determine what information is credible, and what policies and practices would be most effective given the best available evidence.
 It also involves rigorous quality assurance and evaluation to ensure that evidence-based practices are replicated with fidelity, and that new practices are evaluated to determine their effectiveness.